duanH3/pubsub-with-nodejs/README.md

 - type command in cloud shell to start server: node app
 - test the server by clicking webpreview. test the stream by replacing "/?authuser=0" with "/stream"

 Step 3.
-Create container with docker
+Create container with docker and push commit to Container Registry
 ---------------
 1) docker build -t [APP-NAME] .
 2) docker images